jrasor/csee331/README.md

 What are the students supposed to do with it, then?
 1. First, run it on a Trainerbot and score with it at an early season Meet.
-2. Then remedy its deficiencies with well chosen classes that use abstraction, inheritance, overloading, etc. This means learing object-oriented programming in a fun and competitive setting.
+2. Then remedy its deficiencies with well chosen classes that use abstraction, inheritance, overloading, etc. This means learning object-oriented programming in a fun and competitive setting.
 3. They should be able to write new classes and use them on new hardware modules swapped in for service in late-season Meets.